iwhite90/ScalaForTheInterested/chapters/Section06.md

 A bit like how we learned to provide default values for constructor parameters, we can also provide default method bodies in traits.
 If we provide a default implementation then classes can extend the trait without providing their own implementation, and the default will be used.
 If they decide to implement the method themselves then the default will be ignored.

 We might want some objects in our game to be attackable, but for nothing much to happen if they are attacked.
 For instance, the player might attack a wall, or a rock.
-Lets say if any of these type of objects are attacked, it will just print out, "Well, that didn't do much".
+Let's say if any of these type of objects are attacked, it will just print out, "Well, that didn't do much".
 We'll decide that this is the default behaviour for attackable objects, unless they specify something else should happen.
 Wel also don't want to have to write `def takeDamage(x: Int) = println("Well, that didn't do much")` in every one of these classes.
 So this is a great chance to use a default method in a trait.
 I'm going to write my `Rock` class first:

 ```
 class Rock extends Attackable